OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-03.md

 ## Micah 3:4

-> Then they will cry out to the Lord,
+> Then they will call out to the Lord,
-> But He will not answer them.
+> But He will not respond to them.
-> Instead, He will hide His face from them at that time
+> Instead, He will turn His face away from them at that time
-> Because they have practiced evil deeds.
+> Because they have engaged in evil actions.

 ## Micah 3:5